webix-hub/gitbook-webix-jet/basic/views.md

 ## View Concept

 Views are modules for interface elements that are usually kept in separate files.
 This makes the code loosely coupled.
 If some part of the app is messed up, the rest of it works.
 All visual components of the UI are separated from each other and can be reused.
 Parts of an app can be developed and tested independently.
 All the above said is critical for large and huge apps.
-Besides, code looks neater.
+Besides, the code looks neater.

 All views should be stored in the **views** folder: one view per file.
 For example, this is how a view module is defined in _myview.js_: